Its great to see the latest launching of yet another Sea Strike 18,

 like to have a try with a breaking wave on the bow, just to see what the SS18 can handle.

 (Note.. this is exactly what the Sea Strike series was designed and engineered for...

 It's nice to play around in the waves with a save feeling from the sea strike 18.
 Very stable and soft ride.

 Yesterday we made a small drone movie in the same area as the pics.

 As with all our designs, the Sea Strike 18 is engineered to "class rules" or commercial standards

 In our case, we use ABS or the American Bureau of Shipping scantlings.

-Here's a couple of photo's of the Visser Brothers build.
+Here's a top video that the Visser Brothers made.